Elephants Do Not Forget: Differential Privacy with State Continuity for Privacy Budget: Related Work

 Protecting DP with TEEs has been proposed in several prior works. \textsc{prochlo}~\cite{bittau2017prochlo} collects encrypted user data and uses this data inside of TEEs with local DP methods.
 Allen~\textit{et al.}~\cite{allen2019algorithmic} propose DP mechanisms protected against memory side-channels when executed inside of a TEE.
 DuetSGX~\cite{duetsgx} proposes to use a typechecker to verify that each query satisfies differential privacy before running it with Intel SGX.
 DuetSGX explicitly maintains a budget, though in runtime memory.
 Hence, in case of a crash, a TEE cannot be recovered with the latest budget and one may not know how many queries were answered.
 Among the systems we outline in~\cref{tab:budget-impl} only PySyft~\cite{Ziller2021} explicitly stores the budget in a database.
 However, since it runs with no TEE guarantees and the file is not protected with either state continuity, integrity or confidentiality guarantees, it is susceptible to budget attacks.
+In parallel to our work, Google proposed to compute advertising reports with DP guarantees within TEEs as part of their Privacy Sandbox system~\cite{secureagg}, with a process for budget recovery post-disasters expected to be added in Q2 2024.

-There are many systems that provide state continuity either by relying on monotonic counters or a distributed network of nodes~\cite{strackx2016ariadne,niu2022narrator,angel2023nimble,matetic2017rote}.
+\paragraph{State Continuity.} There are many systems that provide state continuity either by relying on monotonic counters or a distributed network of nodes~\cite{strackx2016ariadne,niu2022narrator,angel2023nimble,matetic2017rote}.
 As we discuss in~\cref{sec:proto}, using them off the shelf for a DP system needs to be done carefully to ensure DP guarantees are provided.
 For example, one needs to determine what to save in a state and when to send the query answer to the data analyst.
 We prove that our design guarantees liveness and DP confidentiality by relying on an SCM that provides the functionality in~\cref{alg:scm}.
 Hence, any state continuity that fits this abstraction can be used within \dpsystem.

 The closest to our work is Memoir~\cite{parno2011memoir}, a generic framework to guarantee state continuity using TPMs that allows recovery of a state by storing the history of state updates.
 Compared to \dpsystem, Memoir was not designed for DP and does not use modern TEEs (\eg Intel SGX).
 Different from Memoir, \dpsystem updates persistent storage before recording state update at SCM.
 To this end, we require that the computed answer, not the query, to be recorded in the state.
 Thus we avoid Memoir's requirement to make the DP code deterministic.
 We ensure that the answer is sent to the data analyst every time a TEE is restarted.
 Hence, when recovering from a crash, it is sufficient to recover the latest state without recomputing the query or the history of updates --- leading to an arguably simpler protocol.
 On a technical note, the above choices result in a different protocol that we prove to be secure.
 Our implementation also uses multiple TEEs to implement SCM as opposed to a single TPM that maybe subject to failure.